Nordsoft91/MagicWars/README.md

 # How to contribute

 This project really need any help from C++ developers, SQA, level designers, painter.
-If you want to participate in this project or just to take a look on game screenshots Plase contact me via email nordsoft@rambler.ru
+If you want to participate in this project or get build or just to take a look on game screenshots, please contact me via email nordsoft@rambler.ru